If you own a Dachshund, you probably already know about IVDD.

 Intervertebral Disc Disease affects around 20% of Dachies over their lives.
 All of them will experience severe pain.
 Many are permanently disabled and some even die as a result of irreversible and severe spinal damage.

-To learn more about IVDD, visit our page on back problems.
+Visit our page on IVDD if you want to read more.
 Here I want to talk about some new knowledge of a way to reduce the risk of it happening.

 The Neutering Age & IVDD Study